awagner83/CommandBench/README.markdown

     =====================================================================================
                                       0:00:00.564200   0:00:00.247250   0:00:00.325150

-Benchmarks can also be run in a xargs-like manner:
+Benchmarks can also be run in an xargs-like manner:

     $ cb -q -a "`find . -name "*.py"`" ls